Reviewing the charity, Breast Cancer Research Foundation

 BCRF was founded in 1993 by Evelyn H. Lauder and Dr. Larry Norton.
 Evelyn Lauder was a senior executive with the Estee Lauder Companies, a philanthropist and a member of the board of overseers of the Memorial-Sloan Kettering Cancer Center.
 Dr. Larry Norton is a medical oncologist who is currently Senior Vice President at Memorial-Sloan Kettering and is a former president of the American Society of Clinical Oncology.

-BCRF is also a member of the Metastatic Breast Cancer Alliance, an alliance of patient advocacy groups, research charities and pharmaceutical companies that was formed in 2013.
+BCRF is a founding member of the Metastatic Breast Cancer Alliance, an alliance of patient advocacy groups, research charities and pharmaceutical companies that was formed in 2013.
 The alliance is working to advance progress in scientific research into metastatic breast cancer and to improve access to information and support for people living with metastatic breast cancer.

 Major Program Areas, Expenses and Funding*